Brain Press: Workshops

 Safer, easy patination methods for metals that involve easily obtainable and kitchen chemicals to produce a wide range of blues, greens, browns, blacks, greys and reddish tones on most metals including precious.
 Application methods and control of pattern and surface are described.
 This is addressed as a compositional system.
 Workshop Subject List

-Keum-boo: This three hour class teaches how to easily hot burnish 24K gold foil onto silver objects.
+Keum-boo: This class teaches how to easily hot burnish 24K gold foil onto silver objects.
 This incredibly simple designing technique was re-introduced to the West from Korea in the last ten years.
-It lets you apply 24k yellow gold shapes onto silver sheet intended for later construction, onto finished silver objects, onto any gold alloy, platinum and palladium.
+It lets you apply 24k yellow gold shapes onto silver sheet intended for later construction, onto finished silver objects, onto any gold alloy, steel, platinum and palladium.
 The white silver/gold alloy Electrum can be used the same way and with liver of sulfur provides options for yellow, white and black on the same silver object.
 This is a really rapid, easy method of adding the richness of 24k gold to silver and gold objects.
-Workshop Subject List
+Examples

 Catches, Findings and Mechanical devices: A range of simple and complex hand-made findings and mechanisms are demonstrated and described.
 The concept of relative fitting is emphasized.
 This results in more successful construction technique and technical problem solving skills than traditional 'blueprint building' approaches may offer.
 Production aids and bench tricks are discussed.
 If short this workshop is mostly lecture.Workshop Subject List